 A career highlight is when the company manufactured a highly aerodynamic ‘Superbike” in 1996.
 The bike came with differently sized aerodynamic wheels, an extremely thin seat and downtubes, a carbon graphite frame with no top tube as well as a seat tube with a deep cutout to provide room for the rear wheel.

-GT co-founder Richard Long met his death in a motorcycle accident a week before GT‘s debut at the 1996 Summer Olympic.
+GT co-founder Richard Long met his death in a motorcycle accident a week before GT‘s debut at the 1996 Summer Olympics.

 In 1998, GT went public and it was eventually acquired by Questor Partners for $175 million (Questor also owned Schwinn during this time.)
 Next, the Pacific Cycle acquired GT after Questor Partners went bankrupt in 2001.
 In 2004, the company was finally acquired by its current owner, Dorel Industries.

 The company stands out for its hard-tail frame design which is known as “triple triangle”— the seat stays are attached to the top tube forward of the seat tube while still being parallel to the downtube.